+"Contaminated" Media Residents Workers Day-Care Construction Trespassers Recreation $Food^3$

+Groundwater

+Air (indoors)

+Soil (surface, e.g., <2 ft)

+Surface Water

+Sediment

+Soil (subsurface e.g., >2 2 ft)

+Air (outdoors)

-"Contaminated" 'Media Residents Workers Day-Care Construction Trespassers Recreation Food 3 Groundwater Air (indoors) Soil (surface, e.g g., <2 ft) Surface Water Sediment Soil (subsurface e.g., >2 ft) Air (outdoors) Instructions for S summary Exposure Pathway Evaluation Table: e-out specific Media including Human Receptors' spaces for Media which are not inated") as identified in #2 above. "yes" or "no" for potential "completeness" under each "Contaminated" Media Human r combination (Pathway).
-Media - Human I focus the evaluation to the most probable combinations some potential "Contaminated" Receptor combinations (Pathways) do not have check spaces ("").
-While these y not be probable in most situations they may be possible in some settings and should be ry.
-If no (pathways are not complete for any contaminated media-receptor combination) - skip to #6, and enter "YE" status code, after explaining and/or referencing condition(s) in-place, whether natural or man-made, preventing a complete exposure pathway from each contaminated medium (e.g., use optional Pathway Evaluation Work Sheet to analyze major pathways).
+Instructions for Summary Exposure Pathway Evaluation Table:

+- 1. Strike-out specific Media including Human Receptors' spaces for Media which are not "contaminated" as identified in #2 above. - 2. enter "yes" or "no" for potential "completeness" under each "Contaminated" Media -- Human Receptor combination (Pathway).

+Note: In order to focus the evaluation to the most probable combinations some potential "Contaminated" Media - Human Receptor combinations (Pathways) do not have check spaces ("\\\").
+While these combinations may not be probable in most situations they may be possible in some settings and should be added as necessary.

+X If no (pathways are not complete for any contaminated media-receptor combination) - skip to #6, and enter "YE" status code, after explaining and/or referencing condition(s) in- place, whether natural or man-made, preventing a complete exposure pathway from each contaminated medium (e.g., use optional Pathway Evaluation Work Sheet to analyze major pathways).
 If yes (pathways are complete for any "Contaminated" Media - Human Receptor combination) - continue after providing supporting explanation.
-If unknown (for any "Contaminated" Media - Human Receptor combination) - skip to #6 and enter "IN" status code Rationale and Re ference(s):
+If unknown (for any "Contaminated" Media - Human Receptor combination) - skip to #6 and enter "IN" status code.
+Rationale and Re ference(s):

-3 Indirect Pathway/Receptor (e.g., vegetables, fruits, crops, meat and dairy products, fish, shellfish, etc.)
+&lt;sup>3 Indirect Pathway/Receptor (e.g., vegetables, fruits, crops, meat and dairy products, fish, shellfish, etc.)

-4. Can the exposures from any of the complete pathways identified in #3 be reasonably expected to be " significant " (i.e., potentially "unacceptable" because exposures can be reasonably expected to be: 1) greater in magnitude (intensity, frequency and/or duration) than assumed in the derivation of the acceptable "levels" (used to identify the "contamination"); or 2) the combination of exposure magnitude (perhaps ever though low) and contaminant concentrations (which may be substantially above the acceptable "levels") could result in greater than acceptable risks)?
-If no (exposures can not be reasonably expected to be significant (i.e., potentially "unacceptable") for any complete exposure pathway) - skip to #6 and enter "YE" status code after explaining and/or referencing documentation justifying why the exposures (from each of the complete pathways) to "contamination" (identified in #3) are not expected to be "significant."
-If yes (exposures could be reasonably expected to be "significant" (i.e., potentially "unacceptable") for any complete exposure pathway) - continue after providing a description (of each potentially "unacceptable" exposure pathway) and explaining and/or referencing documentation justifying why the exposures (from each of the remaining complete pathways) to "contamination" (identified in #3) are not expected to be "significant."
-If unknown (for any complete pathway) - skip to #6 and enter "IN" status code Rationale and Reference(s):
+4. Can the exposures from any of the complete pathways identified in #3 be reasonably expected to be " significant " (i.e., potentially "unacceptable" because exposures can be reasonably expected to be: 1) greater in magnitude (intensity, frequency and/or duration) than assumed in the derivation of the acceptable "levels" (used to identify the "contamination"); or 2) the combination of exposure magnitude (perhaps even though low) and contaminant concentrations (which may be substantially above the acceptable "levels") could result in greater than acceptable risks)? "una code each e (exposures can not be reasonably expected to be significant (i.e., potentially acceptable") for any complete exposure pathway) - skip to #6 and enter "YE" status after explaining and/or referencing documentation justifying why the exposures (from of the complete pathways) to "contamination" (identified in #3) are not expected to be nificant." "una desc refe com es (exposures could be reasonably expected to be "significant" (i.e., potentially acceptable") for any complete exposure pathway) - continue after providing a ription (of each potentially "unacceptable" exposure pathway) and explaining and/or rencing documentation justifying why the exposures (from each of the remaining plete pathways) to "contamination" (identified in #3) are not expected to be nificant."
+If us aknown (for any complete pathway) - skip to #6 and enter "IN" status code all "significant" exposures to "contamination" are within acceptable limits (e.g., a site-specific Human Health Risk Assessment).
+If no (there are current exposures that can be reasonably expected to be "unacceptable")- continue and enter "NO" status code after providing a description of each potentially "unacceptable" exposure.
+If unknown (for any potentially "unacceptable" exposure) - continue and enter "IN" status code

-4 If there is any question on whether the identified exposures are "significant" (i.e., potentially "unacceptable") consult a human health Risk Assessment specialist with appropriate education, training and experience.
+If there is any question on whether the identified exposures are "significant" (i.e., potentially "unacceptable") consult a human health Risk Assessment specialist with appropriate education, training and experience.